khanduict/SnowflakePro-Core-Learnings/README.md

   - Cannot be altered or dropped
   - Put files to that stage before loading
   - Explicitly remove files again
+  - Loading to multiple tables
+  - Referred to with '@~'

 #### 2. Table Stages
   - Automatically created with a table